Frequently Asked Questions

 On this page:

-- Q: Does NCCAM provide referrals to or maintain a list of complementary and alternative medicine (CAM) practitioners?
+- Q: Does NCCAM provide referrals to or maintain a list of complementary health practitioners?

-- A: No. As a medical research agency, we do not refer people to or maintain lists of CAM practitioners or treatment centers.
-However, our fact sheet “Selecting a CAM Practitioner” includes resources that can help you find a CAM practitioner and provides questions to help you choose one.
+- A: No. As a medical research agency, we don't refer people to or maintain lists of such practitioners or treatment centers.
+However, our Web site has information on how to find a practitioner and offers answers to basic questions.

 - Q: Does NCCAM provide medical advice?

-- A: No. As a research agency, we do not provide medical advice.
-Information provided by NCCAM is not meant to take the place of your primary health care provider’s medical expertise.
-We encourage you to discuss all aspects of care and treatment with your health care provider, including any complementary or alternative medicine or practices you are using or considering.
+- A: No. As a research agency, we don't provide medical advice.
+Information provided by NCCAM should not take the place of your health care provider's medical expertise.
+You should discuss all aspects of care and treatment with your health care providers, including any complementary health approach you're using or considering.

-- Q: Does health insurance cover payment for CAM?
+- Q: Does health insurance cover payment for complementary health approaches?

-- Q: How do I find out about credentialing and licensing of CAM practitioners?
+- Q: How do I find out about credentialing and licensing of complementary health practitioners?

-- A: Requirements for licensure vary by type of CAM practice and by state.
-For some CAM therapies, licensure is required in some states and not in others.
-For other therapies, there are no formal requirements for practice.
-You may want to contact a nearby hospital, medical school, health licensing authority, or state medical board for CAM credential and license requirements in your state.
+A: Requirements for licensure vary by type of complementary health approach and by state.
+For some complementary approaches, some states require licensure while others don't.
+For other complementary approaches, there are no formal requirements for practice.
+Consider contacting a nearby hospital, medical school, health licensing authority, or state medical board for credential and license requirements in your state.
 For more information on this, see our fact sheet Credentialing: Understanding the Education, Training, Regulation, and Licensing of Complementary Health Practitioners.

 - Q: How do I learn about the results of research conducted by NCCAM?

-- A: Our Research and Clinical Trials Results page highlights results from several large NCCAM-funded studies.
-We also provide links to databases you can search for published articles about NCCAM-funded projects and other CAM research studies.
+- A: Our Research Results page highlights findings from NCCAM-funded studies.
+We also provide links to databases you can search for published articles about NCCAM-funded projects and other research studies involving complementary health approaches.

 - Q: How do I apply for a grant?